arrowtype/recursive/docs/presentations/minisite--process-and-origins/README.md

 [IMAGES: EARLY /n & /o VERSUS CURRENT /n & /o (maybe a word like `sonorous`?)]

 - Made a chrome extension to inject my font into any page, and read with it.
-(This has since been turned into Type-X, a very useful and much faster version of what I made – thanks, @PixelAmbacht).
+(This has since been turned into Type-X, but more on this later).

 [EARLY VERSION OF TYPE-X][current version of type-x]